sid88in/serverless-appsync-plugin/doc/dataSources.md

 - `versioned`: Set to `true` to use Conflict Detection and Resolution with this data source.
 - `deltaSyncConfig`:
   - `deltaSyncTableName`: The Delta Sync table name.
   - `baseTableTTL`: The number of minutes that an Item is stored in the data source.
+Defaults to `43200`
   - `deltaSyncTableTTL`: The number of minutes that a Delta Sync log entry is stored in the Delta Sync table.
+Defaults to `1440`

 ## AWS Lambda